 CMHS distributes the Community Mental Health Block Grant funds to 59 eligible States and Territories through a formula based upon specified economic and demographic factors.

-States must apply for the grants and submit an annual plan and implementation report for providing comprehensive community mental health services to adults with a serious mental illness and children with a serious emotional disturbance (SED).
+States must apply for the grants and submit a bi-annual plan and annual implementation report for providing comprehensive community mental health services to adults with a serious mental illness and children with a serious emotional disturbance (SED).

 The block grant also requires that the State must have and maintain a State Mental Health Planning Council that meets specific membership requirements.
 One of the many roles of the Planning Council is to review the State mental health plan and implementation report and provide recommendations for modification when necessary.

 The Community Mental Health Services Block Grant is the Center for Mental Health Services (CMHS).
 CMHS is one of three centers within the Substance Abuse and Mental Health Services Administration (SAMHSA), and an agency of the U.S. Department of Health and Human Services (HHS).

 The California State Department Health Care Services (DHCS) administers the block grant and allocates the funds each year to the 58 local county mental health plans (MHPs).
 The MHPs and their contracted providers deliver a broad array of treatment and support services that include over 150 individual programs supported by the block grant.

 County applications are due to DHCS by August 22, 2018

 Planning Estimate Worksheet: For planning estimate worksheets, please email MHBG@dhcs.ca.gov